Creaming Jesus: Career

-The group then recruited Richard and Mario as guitarists, and Des replaced Lindy on drums, to produce their most enduring line up.
+The group then recruited Richard and Mario as guitarists, and Des replaced Lindy on drums.

 In 1990, Creaming Jesus went on tour with Fields of the Nephilim to coincide with their debut album Too Fat To Run, Too Stupid To Hide.
 The band returned almost immediately to the studio to record two more singles, "Deadtime" and "Ditchdweller V".
 Their second album, Guilt By Association, produced by Brian Chuck New, remained in the indie charts for months, as they toured the country.

 Following the departure of Des, who was replaced by percussionist Roger, a further session yielded the original Headrush E.P. which coincided with a full four-week UK tour.
 They also toured extensively throughout Europe and Scandinavia, and were one of the first UK bands to play in the newly independent country of (what was) Czechoslovakia.
 Overseas demand led to their first three singles being compiled for an album It's Dance Magic.

 For their third album, the band took time off from touring to prepare the new material and after much planning recorded with Dave Fridmann of Mercury Rev as producer in Sweetfish, an isolated converted barn in upstate New York.
 They had met when Creaming Jesus and Mercury Rev toured the UK and Europe together on Mercury Rev's first ever dates in Europe.
 The result of this session being the album Chaos for the Converted (1994), preceded by the single "Hamburg", their style evolving away from the relentless industrial gothic thrash of their previous releases to explore a more experimental psychedelic sound.

 The band's final performance in 1994 was at the Venue in New Cross, South London, a gig which was recorded and later released by Jungle Records under the title End of an Error.
 By this time their sound was further augmented by the addition of violin player Ffion, who now plays in the band Pronghorn.

 The track "Reptile" from the Guilt... album made an appearance in an episode of the TV series, Buffy the Vampire Slayer.